Pain and Pain Symptom Management for Michigan Nurses

 - Sneezing or runny nose in the absence of a cold

-Since naloxone is a temporary treatment and its effects will wear off, medical assistance must be obtained as soon as possible after administering/receiving naloxone (SAMHSA, 2021).
+Since naloxone is a temporary treatment and its effects will wear off, medical assistance must be obtained as soon as possible after administering/receiving naloxone (Veteran Affairs, 2024).

 MICHIGAN’S GOOD SAMARITAN LAW